nakhan98/PyTakeNote/README.md

 # PyTakeNote #
 - A simple CLI notetaking app written in Python 3
-- Needed an upgrade from my note.txt file
+- Needed an upgrade from my notes.txt file

 ## Instrunctions
 - List all notes: